spollard/josh-works.github.io/_pages/whats-up-with-anabaptists.md

 I've got a few more interesting quotes from the book, this time as written by Weaver:

-Page 229, discussing why there was so much conflict, and it's likely that _We modern folk do not understand why there was so much conflict_:
+On page 229, Weaver discusses why "there was so much conflict" (AKA burning people at the stake and drowning people).
+He says it's overwhelmingly likely that _we modern folk who are quick to dismiss this conflict as arcane disagreements about baptism do not understand why there was so much conflict_:

 > If Anabaptists, Catholics, and Protestants shared as much in common as Snyder’s approach implies, it would then follow that neither side understood the issues at stake (pun intended!).
 >
-> Those who were killing Anabaptists did not realize how much like themselves the Anabaptists were, and Anabaptists were giving up their lives for a faith that was quite close to that of their persecutors.
+> [snyder proposed that] those who were killing Anabaptists did not realize how much like themselves the Anabaptists were, and Anabaptists were giving up their lives for a faith that was quite close to that of their persecutors.
 >
-> The implications that neither side understood the situation seems contradicted by the arguments of Peter Blickle, who said that the Peasants’ Reformation called for a restructuring of society that posed a clear challenge to the authorities, and that the authorities perceived that challenge.
+> The implications that neither side understood the situation seems contradicted by the arguments of [someone else], who said that the Peasants’ Reformation called for a restructuring of society that posed a clear challenge to the authorities, and that the authorities perceived that challenge.
 >
 > It was this challenge to the authorities that provoked the violent response to the peasants that is called the Peasants’ War.
 >